Avnet Insights Survey: APAC Engineers Accelerate AI Adoption Across Industries

 China Masters AI at Scale, Japan Leads in Reliability, Driving Regional Innovation

-SINGAPORE, Feb.
-5, 2026 /PRNewswire/ -- Artificial intelligence (AI) is increasingly embedded in products and solutions across Asia-Pacific, as engineers advance adoption while addressing operational and design challenges.
+BANGALORE, India, Feb.
+10, 2026 /PRNewswire/ -- Artificial intelligence (AI) is increasingly embedded in products and solutions across Asia-Pacific, as engineers advance adoption while addressing operational and design challenges.
 This is according to Avnet's fifth annual Avnet Insights survey, which tracks global trends in AI integration across industries.

 Globally, 77% of engineers reported improving market conditions for their design products and solutions.
 Across APAC, adoption is accelerating, with China leading in large-scale deployment and Japan emphasizing reliability and long product lifecycles.
 These regional strengths and shifting priorities are collectively fueling the next wave of Asia-Pacific's technological evolution.